MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/zendesk-help-center-connector.md

    Client kind | Choose between Confidential and Public Oauth client | Confidential Redirect URL | A required callback URL that the authorization server redirects to. | For **M365 Enterprise**: https://<span>gcs.office.</span>com/v1.0/admin/oauth/callback,</br> For **M365 Government**: https://<span>gcsgcc.office.<span>com/v1.0/admin/oauth/callback

-   Enter the client id and secret to connect to your instance.
+   Enter the client ID and Secret to connect to your instance.
 After connecting, use a Zendesk account credential to authenticate permission to crawl.
 </details>

 ### 4. Rollout to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, click [here](/MicrosoftSearch/staged-rollout-for-graph-connectors.md).
+To know more about limited rollout, [click here](/MicrosoftSearch/staged-rollout-for-graph-connectors.md).

-At this point, you are ready to create the connection for Zendesk Help Center.
-You can click on the "Create" button and the Microsoft Graph connector will start indexing articles from your Zendesk account.
+At this point, you're ready to create the connection for Zendesk Help Center.
+You can click on the "Create" button to publish your connection and index articles from your Zendesk account.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).